The traditional business model is under attack… as well it should be.

-Traditional financial services companies, and banks in particular, are behind the curve in terms of technology.
-An accenture report claims that most big banks have systems as old as the 1970s or even 1960s, which mean that newer IT systems are just patched on top of the core to deliver online and mobile banking capabilities.
+Traditional financial services companies, and banks, in particular, are behind the curve in terms of technology.
+An Accenture report claims that most big banks have systems as old as the 1970s or even 1960s, which mean that newer IT systems are just patched on top of the core to deliver online and mobile banking capabilities.
 This means that most of the budget is used for maintenance rather than for innovation as their aging systems are creaking.

-Taking the adoption of mobile and online banking as an example, most companies wait until a technology reaches a certain level of maturity before investing into it.
+Taking the adoption of mobile and online banking as an example, most companies wait until a technology reaches a certain level of maturity before investing in it.
 The fact that these incumbents use antiquated tech propels the rise of fintech companies who utilize technology to make financial services more efficient and could potentially disrupt the financial services industry.

-Blockchain however, has caught not only the eye of fintech companies, but the traditional incumbents as well.
+Blockchain, however, has caught not only the eye of fintech companies but the traditional incumbents as well.
 The reason for this is that when mutual distributed ledgers (aka blockchains) hit maturity, it will have a sweeping impact on financial business models.

 So, what exactly is a blockchain?

 The most popular blockchain is the technology which underpins Bitcoin.
 It provides an indelible record of all Bitcoin transactions to a high level of cryptographic security.
 Historically, mutual distributed ledgers have been perceived to be insecure and complex.

 However, this particular blockchain has several features which financial services companies find compelling.
 It’s decentralized (doesn’t have a single point of failure), secure (utilizing cryptography to validate every transaction), immutable history (write-once, spend-only attribute of the ledger), efficient (exchange of information is fast and easy) and transparent (everything is documented).